stonepros/stone/doc/releases/octopus.rst

 * Objects can now be brought in sync during recovery by copying only the modified portion of the object, reducing tail latencies during recovery.
-* Ceph will allow recovery below *min_size* for Erasure coded pools, wherever possible.
+* Stone will allow recovery below *min_size* for Erasure coded pools, wherever possible.
 * The PG autoscaler feature introduced in Nautilus is enabled for new pools by default, allowing new clusters to autotune *pg num* without any user intervention.
-The default values for new pools and RGW/CephFS metadata pools have also been adjusted to perform well for most users.
+The default values for new pools and RGW/StoneFS metadata pools have also been adjusted to perform well for most users.
 * BlueStore has received several improvements and performance updates, including improved accounting for "omap" (key/value)